Camera remote release pinout listCanon

 2.5mm Jack Connector

-This connector is used with the EOS 350D, 400D, 450D, 500D, 550D and the 60D.
-The last type is the only two digit camera using a jack plug.
+This connector is used with the EOS 350D, 400D, 450D, 500D, 550D, 60D and the 70D.
+The 60D is the first two digit camera using a jack plug.
 It's is a DIY friendly stereo (3 pole) 2.5 mm jack plug.
 It is not the standard plug used in mp3-players etc. which has a diameter of 3.5 mm!
-But don't worry, you can buy this smaller plug in any bigger electronics store.
+But don't worry, you can buy this smaller plug in a bigger electronics store.
 The 'official' remote controller with this plug sold by Canon is called RS-60 E3.

 This connector is used with the EOS 10D, 20D, 30D, 40D, 50D, 5D, 5Dmk2, 7D and all types of the 1D.
 The only way to get the connector is canibalising a cheap remote control.
 The 'official' remote controller with this plug sold by Canon is called RS-60 N3.